step-/gtkmenuplus/docs/menu_configuration_file_format.md

 invoke gtkmenplus with the full path of the `menu_configuration_file`.
 This note applies to the remainder of this section.

-**Exceptions** the following keywords resolve relative paths as noted:
+**Exceptions** the following directives resolve relative paths as noted:

-   icon=         directory specified in the last non-null "icondirectory=" line, if any launcher=     directory specified in the last non-null "launcherdirectory=" line, if any launchersub=  directory specified in the last non-null "launcherdirectory=" line, if any cmd=          assumed to be on the system's PATH.
+    icon=         directory in the last non-null icondirectory= line, if any launcher=     directory in the last non-null launcherdirectory= line, if any launchersub=  directory in the last non-null launcherdirectory= line, if any cmd=          assumed to be on the system's PATH.

 The command on a `cmd=command` line in particular may contain multiple paths requiring expansion (typically multiple arguments to the specified executable).
 After expansion the entire command must be no longer than 1024 (?) characters.

-## KEYWORDS
+## DIRECTIVES

 ### Item